yavuzserdarkocyigit/Liveness-Detection/README.md

 - Develop faster and more reliable verification models.
 - Design advanced user interfaces.
 - Add additional security layers such as voice recognition.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.